amg445/csnds/README.md

 ### To Run

-Souldn't have to change anything.
+Should run out of the box.

 To rebuild `js/modules.js`:
 `npm install -g browserify`
 `npm install soundcloud-badge`
 `make`

-Additionally the entire project is hosted on github pages for convenience at `https://amg445.github.io/cs4621_final/`
+Additionally the entire project is hosted on github pages for your convenience at `https://amg445.github.io/cs4621_final/`